briandoconnor/ncpi-interop-demo-oct-2021/README.md

 to directly send search results to Terra to avoid the hassle of having to create TSV file uploads from the manifests.

+I'm also hoping to flesh out this tutorial more completely since I realize it presumes a lot of knowledge about NCPI and Terra.
+I hope this work can also be picked up by both the Terra User Ed team and the User Outreach team of NCPI for broader distribution.

 ### Python Version

 See the [official python images](https://hub.docker.com/_/python) on DockerHub